naidzim/Camelot-Jr-solver/README.md

 $ roslaunch camelot_jr ArucoWebCam.launch
 ```

-A new windows will open showing the sight of your camera using Aruco.
-Make sure that it detects and localize the "Ar markers" on Camelot-jr pieces.
+A new window will open showing the sight of your camera using Aruco.
+Make sure that it detects and localize the "Ar markers" on Camelot Jr pieces.

 ### Terminal 2

-On this terminal we are going to run the Camelot-Jr programm
+On this terminal we are going to run the Camelot-Jr program

 Run :